jent-ly/summarizer/README.md

 To get the project ready for development follow the steps below:
 1. clone repo using `git clone https://github.com/kevintpeng/summarizer.git`
+2. Go to: chrome://extensions
+3. Click: `Load Unpacked`
+4. Selected the cloned Git repo
+5. The extension is now installed!

 ### Definition of Done